zzapzzap/StopDongJak/README.md

 ## Notice
 - If you want to run this demo file, then you must install tf-pose-estimation's guide.
 Moreover, You must replace 'estimator.py' in 'tf_pose' repository.
 - If you have a Question, Please feel free to ask a question.
 My address is ljhk1235@gmail.com
+- Windows Sysytem may confuse the above progrmas with programs having other versions.
+So you must check all of versions.